Leave this site

 Please note, you will require the following detail to complete the application form; NI Number, ID detail, address information, referee information, full employment history including dates and any qualifications you may have attained.
 You may also be requested to provide photos of any visible tattoos you have.
 The application system only remains active on a single page for a period of 60 minutes.
 Therefore, please ensure you allow time to complete this fully as part complete pages will not be saved.

 You’ve completed your application form to join our force and made it through the initial sift - well done.
 So, what happens next?
-You'll get an email inviting you to undertake the online assessment process.
-The online assessment process involves a series of exercises that test you on the key values and competencies that are important for police officers and special constables.
-Here is a breakdown of the online assessment process:
+You'll get an email inviting you to undertake the online assessment process known as “National Sift”.

-Exercise 1: The Situational Judgement Test or SJT.
-The SJT measures your ability to choose the appropriate actions in situations you’re likely to face as a Special Constable.
+The National Sift consists of a series of Situational Judgement Tests (SJT) which measure your ability to choose the appropriate actions in situations you're likely to face as a Special Constable.
 Your choices will be judged against the Competency and Values Framework or CVF.
-Here’s what to expect.
-You’ll be given 12 questions to answer, each with four options.
+Here's what to expect.
+You'll be given 12 questions to answer, each with four options.
 You choose the response you think is best for the situation.
-It should take around 30 minutes to complete but you’ll have two hours.
+It should take around 30 minutes to complete but you'll have two hours.

 Preparation is key.
-To make sure you perform at your very best, read the candidate guidance documents carefully, read and understand the Competency and Values Framework.
-This is what you’re being marked against.
-Start thinking now about examples from your personal or work life that show you share the values and competencies needed to be an outstanding police officer.
-Want to start preparing now?
-Search online assessment process on www.college.police.uk.
+To make sure you perform at your very best, read the candidate guidance documents carefully, and make sure you read and understand the Competency and Values Framework.
+This is what you're being marked against.
+Start thinking now about examples from your personal or work life that show you share the values and competencies needed to be an outstanding Special Constable

 Once you have passed the online test stage, you will be invited to a web interview.
 This will be based upon the Competency and Values Framework (CVF).
 The questions will give you the opportunity to use examples from your work, social or domestic life that evidences specific behaviours within the CVF that are essential to policing.